-is one of the oldest, best known, and most universal stories in the world.
-The oldest known version is the story of Rhodopis, a Greek slave who marries the Egyptian Pharaoh.
-The story was recorded in the first century B.C., and may have been based on the true story by Aesop
+Cinderella is one of the oldest, best known, and most universal stories in the world.
+The oldest known version is the ancient Greek tale of Rhodopis, a hetaira or courtesan who, according to a legend first recorded in the 1st century B.C., married the Pharaoh of Egypt.

 The bare bones of the story are as follows: A young noblewoman's mother dies and her father remarries a woman with daughters of her own, then disappears.
 The girl's new step-family turns out to be cruel and vindictive, and mistreat her by making her work as a servant.
 This usually gives rise to a mocking nickname to do with her dirtyness (in English, Cinderella, or Cinder-girl, covered in fireplace cinders).
 When the local prince holds a kingdom-wide ball, they refuse to let her attend, but she calls on a spirit helper (usually representative of her dead mother) who takes pity on her and outfits her for the ball, allowing her to outshine everyone present and win the heart of the prince.
 There is, however, a limit to the spirit's help: Cinderella must return by midnight.
 On the second night of the ball, the prince contrives to keep her past her curfew, and in her rush to get away, she loses one of her slippers.
 The prince uses the lost slipper to track her down, and, once reunited, they marry.
 The vindictive step-family may or may not be punished, depending on the variation.

 When people want to be a bit Darker and Edgier, they may refer to the Grimms' "Cinderella" instead, in which Cinderella — or Aschenputtel — plants a twig on her mother's grave, and the resultant tree, rather than fairy godmother, helps her, and the stepsisters cut off pieces of their feet to fit into the slipper, and are later blinded by karmic birds.